dagger/dagger/docs/current/guides/723462-use-secrets.md

 </TabItem>
 </Tabs>

-## Use secrets from an external provider
+## Use secrets from an external secret manager

 It's also possible to read secrets into Dagger from external secret managers.
 The following code listing provides an example of using a secret from Google Cloud Secret Manager in a Dagger pipeline.